Necrozma Labs

 How It Works

-Within the Open Research Laboratory, users can explore a wide range of scientific domains — from quantum computing and classical physics to data science and AI-based modeling.
+Within the Open Research Laboratory, users can explore a wide range of scientific domains — from quantum computing and Quantum Communications to Clean Energy and AI-based modeling.
 The lab interface includes a growing collection of virtual equipment and components, available directly through an intuitive dashboard.

 This platform is ideal for: